Exploring Low-Latency Technology Options in the Wowza EcosystemJuly 23, 2019

 For a tutorial detailing how to reduce the segment size of Apple HLS streams in the Wowza Streaming Engine, check out the post Changing Default Segment Size to Decrease Streaming Latency.

 WebRTC is a streaming protocol that you can access in Wowza Streaming Engine to reduce latency down to 1-2 seconds.
 For many streaming producers, however, there may be a mismatch between WebRTC’s strengths and their requirements.

 To explain, WebRTC is designed for browser-to-browser real-time communications and Wowza’s implementation enables several unique workflows.
 For example, you can use Wowza’s toolkits to enable browser or mobile-based encoding/streaming to Wowza Streaming Engine that can be distributed at low latency via WebRTC.
 Alternatively, these streams can be transcoded and broadcast as HLS or DASH streams at normal latency.
 Wowza Streaming Engine also reduces the bandwidth requirements for peer-to-peer conferencing compared to out-of-the-box WebRTC solutions.

-However, WebRTC comes with multiple development costs and other limitations that make it unsuitable for most traditional live-streaming broadcasters.
+However, in Wowza’s current implementation, WebRTC comes with multiple development costs and other limitations that make it unsuitable for most traditional live-streaming broadcasters.
 For example, to enable your users to broadcast from their browsers or mobile devices, you’ll have to create applications to do so.
 Wowza supplies the necessary toolkits but it still requires a week or so of development time and you’ll need an additional SSL certificate.
 WebRTC also doesn’t scale very effectively because all participants require server-based peer connections.

 Wowza Streaming Cloud With Ultra Low Latency